hoyelam/hoyelam/README.md

 ## 👋 Hey there!
 I’m Hoye Lam

 ### 👨🏻‍💻 About Me
-I’m a software developer that is primarily focussed on iOS development for now.
-I’ve worked for several companies/startups like Somnox (world’s first sleep robot) and write a [daily-ish blog](https://hoyelam.com).
-I’ve also launched four side-products during my full-time work with the most recent one Growrilla - the app to count anything and everything.
+I’m a software developer that is primarily focused on iOS development for now.
+I’ve worked for several companies/startups like Somnox (the world’s first sleep robot) and am writing a [daily-ish blog](https://hoyelam.com).
+I’ve also launched a few personal products during my full-time work with the most recent one Growrilla - the app to count anything and everything.

-- ⚙️ 5+ years of experience in professional software engineering.
+- ⚙️ 6+ years of experience in professional software engineering.
 - 📱 5+ years of experience in iOS development.
 - 👔 1 year of experience in leading/managing teams and projects
 - 📡 1 year of experience in back-end development.